June is a month rich in celebrations for the Catholic Church.

 His courage and determination truly exemplify faith and dedication, inspiring countless other missionaries throughout the centuries.

-Saint Norbert: The Founder of the Premonstratensian Order (June 6)
+Saint Norbert: The Founder of the Premonstratensian Order, or the Norbertine Order (June 6)

-Saint Norbert, a 12th-century man who founded the Premonstratensian Order, is an icon of deep commitment to religious life and encouragement of active apostolate.
+Saint Norbert, a 12th-century man who founded the Premonstratensian Order (also known as the Norbertine Order), is an icon of deep commitment to religious life and encouragement of active apostolate.
 His life shows us the importance of total consecration to God and service to the brothers.

 Saint Anthony of Padua: The Saint of Miracles (June 13)